-Chamomile is a small, daisy-like flower with a yellow center and white petals.
+Chamomile is a small, daisy-like flower with a yellow centre and white petals.
 It is commonly used in teas and essential oils for its calming properties.
 There are two main species of chamomile: German chamomile and Roman chamomile.
 German chamomile is an annual plant that grows up to 2 feet tall and has a strong, bitter taste.
 Roman chamomile is a perennial plant that grows up to 1 foot tall and has a sweet, fruity taste.

 Daisies, on the other hand, are larger and have a wider range of colors and shapes.
-They have a yellow center surrounded by white or colored petals that can be spoon-shaped or elongated.
+They have a yellow centre surrounded by white or colored petals that can be spoon-shaped or elongated.
 Daisies are often used in floral arrangements and are a popular choice for gardens due to their hardy nature.
 There are over 20,000 species of daisies, including the African daisy, Shasta daisy, and oxeye daisy.

 Characteristics of Chamomile Vs Daisy